Luke-Poeppel/treeplotter/README.md

 # `treeplotter`
-I didn't like any of the available methods for tree plotting in Python.
+Tree plotting is a nightmare in Python.
 This package aims to make this easier.
 It wraps the TreantJS library to plot python Tree objects and saves them to a rendered HTML file.
 This HTML file can then be optionally exported as a high-res PNG by wrapping Rs ``webshot`` package.
 It requires some installs, but after doing so you'll––ideally––never have to touch javascript or CSS.

 ### Usage
 This library has `Node` and `Tree` classes in the `treeplotter.tree` module. `Node` objects (currently) store a value and a name (string or `None`).
 We can then specify the nodes children and parent.
 A `Tree` is then defined by a root.
 We can then write an image of this tree (rendered by TreantJS) to an HTML file and save it to PNG via webshot.
 See `Tutorial.md` to see how it is used.